uwdata/mosaic-selection-benchmarks/README.md

 Query performance benchmarks for Mosaic selections.

+This repository is intended to accompany the research paper "Mosaic Selections: Managing and Optimizing User Selections for Scalable Data Visualization Systems".

-Loads DuckDB either in-process or via WASM, issues benchmark task queries against the database, and records the results.
+The benchmarks load DuckDB either in-process or via WASM, issues benchmark task queries against the database, and records the results.

 Source data files to load should be placed in `data/`.